 Isaac Newton, English physicist and mathematician, has a deep interest in the occult.
 He writes of chronology, biblical interpretation and alchemy.
-Newton's scientific work goes into his quest to rediscover the wisdom of the ancients.
+Newton's scientific work goes into his quest to rediscover the wisdom of the ancients - and even turn lead into gold.

 Historical research on Newton's occult studies in relation to his science have also been used to challenge the disenchantment narrative within critical theory.
-In the Early Modern Period of Newton's lifetime, the educated embraced a world view different from that of later centuries.
+In the Early Modern Period of Newton's lifetime, the academics build a world view different from that of later centuries.

 Newton's various surviving alchemical notebooks clearly show he makes no distinctions between alchemy and the science of the day.
-Optics experiments appear on the same pages as recipes from arcane sources.
+Optics experiments appear on the same pages as alchemical recipes.

-Newton did not always record his chemical experiments in the most transparent way.
+Newton doesn't always record his chemical experiments in the most transparent way.
 Alchemists are notorious for veiling their writings in code such as word games and pictograms.
 Newton invents new symbols and systems adapted to the practice of alchemy.

 Isaac Newton is greatly influenced by Rosicrucianism, a theoretical movement with significant impact on Europe's scholarly community in the early seventeenth century.
 By the time he matures the hype has died down but its influence is seen in his alchemical pursuits and ideas.